-30.2.3 Objective - Energy resources are developed and electricity is generated, in a manner that minimises adverse effects on the environment.

-- 30.2.3.1 Promote the incorporation of Small and Community-Scale Distributed Electricity Generation structures and associated buildings (whether temporary or permanent) as a means to improve efficiency and reduce energy demands. - 30.2.3.2 Ensure the visual effects of Wind Electricity Generation do not exceed the capacity of an area to absorb change or significantly detract from landscape and visual amenity values. - 30.2.3.3 Promote Biomass Electricity Generation in proximity to available fuel sources that minimise external effects on the surrounding road network and the amenity values of neighbours. - 30.2.3.4 Assess the effects of Renewable Electricity Generation proposals, other than Small and Community Scale with regards to: - landscape values and areas of significant indigenous flora or significant habitat for indigenous fauna; - b. recreation and cultural values, including relationships with tangata whenua; - c. amenity values; - d. the extent of public benefit and outcomes of location specific cost-benefit analysis. - 30.2.3.5 Existing energy facilities, associated infrastructure and undeveloped energy resources are protected from incompatible subdivision, land use and development. - 30.2.3.6 To compensate for adverse effects, consideration must be given to any offset measures (including biodiversity offsets) and/or environmental compensation including those which benefit the local environment and community affected. - 30.2.3.7 Consider non-renewable energy resources including standby power generation and Stand Alone Power systems where adverse effects can be mitigated. - 30.2.4 Objective Subdivision layout, site layout and building design takes into consideration energy efficiency and conservation.

-- 30.2.4.1 Encourage energy efficiency and conservation practices, including use of energy efficient materials and renewable energy in development. - 30.2.4.2 Encourage subdivision and development to be designed so that buildings can utilise energy efficiency and conservation measures, including by orientation to the sun and through other natural elements, to assist in reducing energy consumption. - 30.2.4.3 Encourage Small and Community-Scale Distributed Electricity Generation and Solar Water Heating structures within new or altered buildings. - 30.2.4.4 Encourage building design which achieves a HomestarTM certification rating of 6 or more for residential buildings, or a Green Star rating of at least 4 stars for commercial buildings.
+30.2.3 ve - Energy resources are developed and electricity is ed, in a manner that minimises adverse effects on the ment.
+Policies 30.2.3.1 Promote the incorporation of Small and Community-Scale Distributed Electricity generation structures and associated buildings (whether temporary or permanent) as a means to improve efficiency and reduce energy demands.
+30.2.3.2 Ensure the visual effects of Wind Electricity generation do not exceed the capacity of an area to absorb change or significantly detract from landscape and visual amenity values.
+30.2.3.3 Promote Biomass Electricity generation in proximity to available fuel sources that minimise external effects on the surrounding road network and the amenity values of neighbours.
+30.2.3.4 Assess the effects of Renewable Electricity generation proposals, other than Small and Community Scale with regards to: a. landscape values and areas of significant indigenous flora or significant habitat for indigenous fauna; b. recreation and cultural values, including relationships with tangata whenua; c. amenity values; d. the extent of public benefit and outcomes of location specific cost-benefit analysis.
+30.2.3.5 Existing energy facilities, associated infrastructure and undeveloped energy resources are protected from incompatible subdivision, land use and development.
+30.2.3.6 To compensate for adverse effects, consideration must be given to any offset measures (including biodiversity offsets) and/or environmental compensation including those which benefit the local environment and community affected.
+30.2.3.7 Consider non-renewable energy resources including standby power generation and Stand Alone Power systems where adverse effects can be mitigated.
+30.2.4 ve - Subdivision layout, site layout and building design takes nsideration energy efficiency and conservation.
+Policies 30.2.4.1 Encourage energy efficiency and conservation practices, including use of energy efficient materials and renewable energy in development.
+30.2.4.2 Encourage subdivision and development to be designed so that buildings can utilise energy efficiency and conservation measures, including by orientation to the sun and through other natural elements, to assist in reducing energy consumption.